henriqueyun/cubos-movies/README.md

 First of all, make a copy of .env.example in config folder and name it just .env and fill with your data.

 ## Running
-Make sure that you have completed the environment, the since this project use yarn for package management, you can run it by:
+Make sure that you have completed the environment, since this project use yarn for package management, you can run it by:
 ```
 yarn install
 yarn dev